 Trump considering plans to restructure intelligence agency

-There are 32 comments on the Chico Enterprise-Record story from 16 hrs ago, titled Trump considering plans to restructure intelligence agency.
-In it, Chico Enterprise-Record reports that:
+There are 43 comments on the Vallejo Times-Herald story from 21 hrs ago, titled Trump considering plans to restructure intelligence agency.
+In it, Vallejo Times-Herald reports that:

 WASHINGTON >> President-elect Donald Trump is considering plans to restructure and slim down a top U.S. intelligence agency, a person familiar with the discussions said Thursday.
 The move comes after Trump questioned the intelligence community's assessment that Russia interfered with the presidential election on his behalf.